A Russian tale

-The king looked down.
-All the court waited.
-“What is this?
-A feather, fallen from the great firebird?
-Young man, a feather is not a proper gift for a king.
-A proper gift, yes, would be the whole firebird brought to me in the presence of this court.
-What is more, I command you to bring me the firebird.
+All the court watched, and the king looked down at this, this feather.
+“What?
+A feather?
+Fallen from the great firebird?
+Hunter, a feather is not a proper gift for a king.
+A proper gift, yes, would be the whole firebird itself brought to me in the presence of this court.
+What is more,” the king spoke aloud for all to hear, “I command you, hunter, to bring me the firebird.
 Bring it here.
 Or by my sword your head will no longer rest on your shoulders.”

 “Hunter,” said his horse, “why are you weeping?”

-“All these years I wanted the firebird, and now I have it.
-But I am reminded of my greatest desire.
-And that is for the hand in marriage of the Princess Vasilissa.
-She lives away from the thrice-nine kingdoms of Russia, in her little silver boat with golden oars, on the blue seas beyond the edge of the world.
-I will marry no one else.
-And so, Hunter, you brought me the firebird.
-I order you now to bring me my heart’s desire, the Princess Vasilissa.
-If you do not your head shall fall.”
+“All these years I wanted the firebird.
+But now I am reminded of my greatest desire.
+That is for the hand of the Princess Vasilissa in marriage.
+She lives far from the thrice-nine kingdoms of Russia, in her little silver boat, rowing with golden oars on the blue seas beyond the world.
+I must have her, and no one else.
+Hunter, you captured the firebird.
+I command you to bring me my heart’s desire, the Princess Vasilissa.
+If you fail, by my sword your head shall fall.”

 “Hunter, why are you weeping?”

 “Enough of your weeping,” said the horse.
 “The trouble is not now.
 The trouble lies before you.
-“Get on my back.”
+Get on my back.”

-“Spare me!” the crab whispered.
-“I am the king of the crustaceans..
-I promise you whatever you want if you only spare me.”
+The trapped crab cried out.
+“Spare me, O horse!
+I am the king of all crustaceans.
+My people will give you whatever you want if you but spare me.”

 “Bring up the casket of the Princess Vasilissa.”

-The crab called out from his trap, and then all manner of creatures roiled the sea.
-They heard him and disappeared beneath the waves.
-After a time the seas roiled again, and the casket floated ashore.
-The horse released the crab and thanked him.
-Then the hunter took up the casket and rode on his horse back through the thrice-nine kingdoms of Russia to the palace.
+The crab called out, and all manner of creatures rose and roiled the sea.
+They heard his call and disappeared beneath the waves.
+After a time out of the sea the casket floated ashore.
+The horse released the crab.
+Then the hunter took up the casket, and they rode back to the palace.

-Outside on the steps the hunter wept bitterly, and then his horse of power spoke.
-“You see the trouble now.
+Outside on the palace the hunter wept bitterly.
+The horse of power spoke.
+“Trouble has come, but now stop your tears.
 You did not listen to me then.
 Will you listen now?
-I tell you, do not let them drag you to your death.
+Do not let them drag you to your death.
 Listen!
 Run up the ladder and dive into the boiling water.
-Just do it.”
+Dive right in.”

 The king stared.
 “This is astounding!
-If anyone should look like that—it should be me.”
+If anyone should look like that, it should be me.”